Pizza bomber: Conspiracy

-Diehl-Armstrong, Barnes, and Rothstein all seem to have suffered from compulsive hoarding.

 Diehl-Armstrong had a history of suffering from multiple mental illnesses including bipolar disorder.
 Before her mental health deteriorated in her twenties, Diehl-Armstrong was an "exemplary student" in high school and earned a master's degree from Gannon College.
 In 1984, she killed her boyfriend Robert Thomas by shooting him six times as he lay on the couch; she was subsequently acquitted of murder, claiming it was self-defense.
 Her husband and several other partners also died under suspicious circumstances.
 Diehl-Armstrong died from breast cancer in prison at age 68 on April 4, 2017.

 Barnes was a retired television repairman, crack cocaine dealer, and Diehl-Armstrong's "fishing buddy".
-He suffered from diabetes and died in prison on June 20, 2019, at the age of 64–65.
+He suffered from diabetes and died in prison of small-cell lung cancer that had spread to his brain on June 20, 2019, at the age of 64–65.

 Rothstein dated Diehl-Armstrong in the late 1960s and early 1970s.
 He was implicated in a 1977 murder after he gave a handgun to a friend who used it to murder a romantic rival; he later attempted to destroy the weapon but was granted immunity from prosecution in exchange for his testimony.
 Rothstein was a handyman and part-time shop teacher, and was part of a group called the "fractured intellectuals"—intelligent people who were not well-adjusted.
 Rothstein was admitted to the Millcreek Community Hospital on July 23, 2004, having previously been diagnosed with non-Hodgkin's lymphoma showing diffuse, large-cell type myeloproliferative lymphoma, and died on July 30 that year at the age of 60.
 Rothstein was the putative creator of the collar bomb.

 Floyd Stockton was a convicted rapist of a disabled teenager and lived as a fugitive at Rothstein's house.
 He was granted immunity for his testimony against Diehl-Armstrong, but was never called to testify in court due to illness.
-Stockton died of acute respiratory failure in Bellingham, Washington at the age of 74–75.
+Stockton died of acute respiratory failure in Bellingham, Washington on August 10, 2022, at the age of 74–75.
 His death was ruled accidental, and the offices could not provide any further details.